cabforum/code-signing/docs/CSBR.md

 ### 4.9.9  On-line revocation/status checking availability

+The CA SHALL maintain an online 24x7 Repository that application software can use to automatically check the current status of Code Signing and Timestamp Certificates issued by the CA.

 ### 4.9.10 On-line revocation checking requirements

 CAs MAY provide OCSP responses for Code Signing Certificates and Timestamp Certificates for the time period specified in their CPS, which MAY be at least 10 years after the expiration of the certificate.

 If the CA provides OCSP responses, the CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.

 ### 4.9.11 Other forms of revocation advertisements available